Théophile Sonny Colé

 Théophile Sonny Colé (born 1 June 1945) is a Central African politician, trade union activist, and footballer.
 He had played for the country's football team, and later became a politician, being elected to the National Assembly in 2005.

-Life
+Early life

 Colé was born on 1 June 1945 in Bianga to Ambroise Sonny and Elisabeth Sapki.
 He is the first child of seven children and the older brother of a Central African basketball player, Sonny M'Pokomandji.

 Football career

 Colé played as a defender at the Olympic Real de Bangui.
-He was one of the 27 players who were called to the Central African Republic national team in 1972 and took part in the match against Cameroon where Central African Republic won 4-3.
+He was one of the 27 players who were called to the Central African Republic national team in 1972 and took part in the match against Cameroon where Central African Republic won 4–3.
 On 3 November 2022, he and 10 other 1972 Central African Republic squad players who were still alive received a gift of 500,000 CFA from Central African Football Federation and 300,000 CFA from BGFIBank Group each for their achievements in defeating Cameroon.

-After retirement, he serves as the Vice President of Olympic Real de Bangui.
+After retirement, he serves as the vice president of Olympic Real de Bangui.